TC Process (2 August 2007)

 The TC may conduct any number of review cycles (i.e. approval to send a Committee Draft to Public Review, collecting comments, making edits to the specification, etc.).
 The first public review of a specification must take place for a minimum of 60 days, and any subsequent reviews must be held for a minimum of 15 days.
 Changes made to a specification after a review must be clearly identified in any subsequent review, and the subsequent review shall be limited in scope to changes made in the previous review.
 Before starting another review cycle the specification must be re-approved as a Committee Draft and then approved to go to public review by the TC.

 After the public review of a Public Review Draft the TC may approve the specification as a Committee Specification.
+If any comments have been received during the most recent Public Review period, that vote may not commence any earlier than 7 days after the last day of that Public Review.
 The approval of a Committee Specification shall require a Special Majority Vote.
 The TC Chair shall notify the TC Administrator that the TC is ready to vote on the approval of the specification, and provide to the TC Administrator the location of the editable versions of the specification files.
 The TC Administrator shall set up and conduct the ballot to approve the Committee Specification.

-Simultaneously with the approval of a Committee Specification or at a later date, a TC may resolve by Special Majority Vote to submit the Committee Specification to the membership of OASIS for consideration as an OASIS Standard.
+Simultaneously with the approval of a Committee Specification or at a later date, and after three Statements of Use have been presented to the TC, a TC may resolve by Special Majority Vote to submit the Committee Specification to the Membership of OASIS for consideration as an OASIS Standard.
 Upon resolution of the TC to submit the specification, its Chair shall submit the following items to the TC Administrator:

 (a) Links to the approved Committee Specification in the TC’s document repository, and any appropriate supplemental documentation for the specification, both of which must be written using the OASIS templates.
 The specification may not have been changed between its approval as a Committee Specification and its submission to OASIS for consideration as an OASIS Standard, except for the changes on the title page and running footer noting the approval status and date.